webkom/lego-webapp/README.md

 ![Roadmap](http://www.ntnu.no/kart/typo3temp/floorplans/floorPlan_a511b7194c63e6cfda1117ceadc20f80.jpg)

 ## Coding Standards
 2 spaces, clever hacks and visual appeal are encouraged.
-The code should like a beautiful mountain range when the screen is rotated π/2 radians CW.
+The code should look like a beautiful mountain range when the screen is rotated π/2 radians CW.
 No kidding.

 ## License
 The MIT License (MIT)